lsst-sims/opsim4_tools/simple_qa/README.rst

 Scripts
 -------

-``check_runs.py``: This script checks the ordering of the Field_fieldId and filter columns from the TargetHistory table between two OpSim SQLite databases.
+``check_runs.py``: This script checks the ordering of the TargetHistory, ObsHistory, SlewHistory and SlewFinalState tables between two OpSim SQLite databases.

 ``check_skybrightness.py``: This script takes an *OpSim4* results database and compares the sky brightness found in the target history against the sky brightness calculated by the SkyModel class at the same MJD.